 Foreign firms in Tunisia

-- Advising Rina on a corporate, M&A and restructuring project in Tunisia.
+- Advised Emerson on a large software corporate and restructuring project in Tunisia.

 Andrew Jones; Bertrand Andriani